nanocurrency/nano-docs/docs/running-a-node/overview.md

 title: Running a Node Overview
-description: Understand the purpose for running a node, the different types of nodes available and what type of maintenance should be expected
+description: Understand the purpose for running a nano node, the different types of nodes available and what type of maintenance should be expected

 # Running a Node Overview